-That would be the case if only children learned what prohibitionists taught.
+That would be so if children learned what prohibitionists taught.
 To this end, he edited and contributed to the writing of The Standard Encyclopedia of the Alcohol Problem.
-This was a comprehensive six-volume work.
-The Anti-Saloon League distributed it to schools throughout the country.
+This was a massive six-volume work.
+The Anti-Saloon League sent it to schools throughout the country.

 - The Ernest Cherrington Park in Westerville, Ohio, is named in his honor.